AnthonyKot/FAT/README.md

 Start with Trending Comparisons and Industry-Specific Metrics, as these will quickly demonstrate tangible value with minimal complexity.
 Follow up with Executive Summaries and Multi-year Price Horizon Analysis after verifying reliability and prompt effectiveness.
 Consider the Specific Metric Categories last, as these may require more refinement and experimentation.

+** NOTES

+Profitability Metrics
+	•	Net Profit Margin
+Why?
+It measures how much of every revenue dollar translates into profit, indicating operational efficiency and pricing power.
+	•	Operating Profit Margin
+Why?
+It captures the efficiency of core business operations, excluding non-operational factors like financing costs.
+	•	Return on Equity (ROE)
+Why?
+A key indicator of management effectiveness, ROE shows how well a company uses shareholders’ funds to generate earnings.
+	•	Return on Assets (ROA)
+Why?
+This reflects how effectively a company uses its asset base to generate profit.

+⸻

+Growth Metrics
+	•	Revenue Growth Rate
+Why?
+Consistent revenue growth signals market acceptance and business expansion, essential for long-term value creation.
+	•	Earnings Growth Rate
+Why?
+Tracking the growth in earnings provides insight into the company’s ability to improve profitability over time.
+	•	Free Cash Flow Growth
+Why?
+Free cash flow is critical for funding future investments, debt reduction, or returning capital to shareholders.
+Growth in FCF can indicate strong underlying business performance.

+⸻

+Financial Health Metrics
+	•	Debt-to-Equity Ratio
+Why?
+This ratio offers insight into the company’s financial leverage and risk profile.
+A lower ratio generally implies a safer capital structure.
+	•	Free Cash Flow Yield
+Why?
+It provides a measure of how effectively a company generates cash relative to its market valuation, highlighting sustainability.

+⸻

+PAYPAL case

+Revenue	$10.84 billion (2016)​
+Revenue Growth (YoY)
+Net Income
+Net Profit Margin	12.9% (profitable)	8.0% (moderate profit) P/E Ratio
+Debt-to-Equity (D/E)	~0.4 (low leverage, est.)	~0.5 (low-moderate, est.)
+Active Customer Accounts	~197 million (2016)**	~24 million (2019)**